peterrus/hetzner-ansible-terraform-template/README.md

 ssh root@$(terraform -chdir=../terraform output -raw server_ip) passwd user

 # Now we run the main playbook which will permanently disable root login through SSH
-# and then run the rest of the playbook (which, in this example, only updates all apt
+# and then run the rest of the playbook.
-# packages and further hardens the SSH daemon).
 ./run.sh
 ```